opendocsg/opendoc-supreme-court-judgements/2001_SGHC_167/report.md

+---
+title: >-
+  In the matter of Companies Act (Chapter 50, Revised Edition 1994) v In the matter of
+subtitle: "[2001] SGHC 167 / 04\_July\_2001"
+tags: null
+layout: single
+---
 # In the matter of Companies Act (Chapter 50, Revised Edition 1994) v In the matter of

 # Grandlink Group Pte Ltd